strykeforce/thirdcoast-examples/README.md

 # thirdcoast-examples

 Examples of Third Coast library use.
+See [thirdcoast](https://github.com/strykeforce/thirdcoast/) repo.

 # The example projects